Skip to main content

 Treatment of Stage III Renal Cell Cancer

-Treatment of stage III renal cell cancer may include the following:
+Treatment of stage III renal cell cancer may include:

-• Surgery (radical nephrectomy) followed by adjuvant therapy with pembrolizumab or sunitinib.
+• radical nephrectomy followed by pembrolizumab or sunitinib

-• Radiation therapy as palliative therapy to relieve symptoms and improve the quality of life.
+• external beam radiation therapy or arterial embolization as palliative therapy to relieve symptoms and improve the quality of life

-• Radiation therapy before or after surgery (radical nephrectomy).
+• external beam radiation therapy before or after surgery (radical nephrectomy), for certain people with more extensive tumors

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.